Overview and Roadmap of Team Automata: Realisation

-The intuition for this requirement is that if component $n$ can participate in executing an action $\msg{a}$ in state $q_n$, then $n$ should also be able to participate in executing $\msg{a}$ in state~$g$, since $n$ cannot distinguish $q_n$ and $g$.
+The intuition for this requirement is that if component $n$ can participate in executing an output (input, resp.) action $\msg{a}$ in state $q_n$, then $n$ should also be able to participate in executing output (input, resp.) action $\msg{a}$ in state~$g$, since $n$ cannot distinguish $q_n$ and $g$.
 As this should hold for all $n \in \Out\cup\In$, the interaction $(\Out,a,\In)$ should be enabled in $g$ and preserve indistinguishability of states for all $n \in \Out\cup\In$.

 As a consequence of our results in~\cite{BHP23}, in particular Thm.~3, we obtain that if there is an $\N$-equivalence $\equiv\ = (\equiv_n)_{n \in \N}$ such that the realisability condition $\mi{\mathbf{RC(\M,\equiv)}}$ holds, then the global model $\M\,{=}\,(Q,q_0,\iact,E)$ can indeed be realised by the system $\S_{\equiv} = (\M/{\equiv_n})_{n \in \N}$ of component automata constructed as local quotients of $\M$, i.e., $\ta{\stype}{\S_{\equiv}} \sim \M$.
 More precisely, the \emph{local n-quotient} of $\M$ is the component automaton $\M/{\equiv_n} = (Q/{\equiv_n},[q_0]_{\equiv_n},\Sigma_n,(E/{\equiv_n})$, where \begin{itemize} \item $Q/{\equiv}_n = \{\,[q]_{\equiv_n} \mid q \in Q\,\}$ and